Breach of Peace

 At this point your Stamford criminal defense lawyer will be in a great position to counsel you on the best way to proceed with your case.
 Often with breach of the peace cases we can reach out to the victim or if the other party has been arrested the co-defendant’s attorney and agree on mutual nolles meaning both sides agree to drop the charges.
 Often the State’s Attorney is receptive to these kind of negotiated global solutions in these kind of cases.
 Also, in many cases we have been able to negotiate a dismissal of the charges in exchange for some community service hours.
 Depending on the facts of the particular case a reduction of the charges to the noncriminal infraction of creating a public disturbance may be in order as a way to avoid a criminal record while preserving your option to use the accelerated rehabilitation program opportunity in the future.
 The accelerated rehabilitation program in my professional opinion should only be used as a last resort with a charge as minor as breach of the peace and only after every other possible alternative means of resolving the case has been explored.Let Us Fight Your Breach of the Peace Charge!

 Your initial consultation is always free.
 When you schedule your free initial consultation we will review all of the facts of your case.
-We have 25 years of experience in working in Courts all over the State of Connecticut.
+We have more than 30 years of experience in working in Courts all over the State of Connecticut.
 We will discuss the goals of our representation which are usually a dismissal or a reduction of the charges.
 In many cases having an experienced Stamford criminal defense attorney to defend your case can make the difference in having that matter dismissed or reduced down to a lesser charge.

 Our legal fees are very reasonable flat fee rates.
 There are no surprises, we work with written retainer agreements and everything is laid out in black and white.